Web-Sculptor/Amazon-Clone/README.md

 # Amazon-Clone
 This is the a minimal clone of Amazon.com.
-Put my great efforts in this to local like original.
+I put my great efforts in this to look like original.